hirekk/v3j/README.md

 ## Octonion-based neural network architecture

-An attempt to train octonion-valued neural network without backpropagation...
+An attempt to train octonion-valued neural network without backpropagation (and perhaps arbitrary activation function?)...

 - ... but it's actually quaternions--for now.
 - aaand it doesn't really work... (for now?)